argentlabs/cairo-read-only-call/README.md

 ## Solution

-This library provides `ShieldedDispatcher`, a safe dispatcher that ensures external calls cannot modify state, even if the target contract is malicious.
+This library provides a component and pattern for building safe dispatchers that ensure external calls cannot modify state, even if the target contract is malicious.

 **How it works**: Calls are wrapped in a revert-based pattern.
 Any state changes are rolled back, while return values are safely extracted and validated.